julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/2_git.md

     can you see the `.git/` directory that was created?
     Why or why not?

-Open the folder in your operating system's file system navigator (Finder on a Mac, Explorer in Windows).
+**Step 6:** Open the folder in your operating system's file system navigator (Finder on a Mac, Explorer in Windows).

 !!! note "Windows Users"
-    If you created the repository in the linux filesystem, the easiest way to do this is to execute `explorer.exe .` from the command line.
+    If you created the repository in the linux filesystem, the easiest way to do this is to execute `explorer.exe ./` from the command line.
     [See here](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/)
     for more information about how the Windows and Linux filesystems interact.